-General waste and mixed recyclable bins from each unit/villa shall be collected and deposited into separate wheelie bins as part of standard room cleaning activities, with the wheelie bins stored within the cleaner's facilities.
+General waste and mixed recyclable bins from each villa shall be collected and deposited into separate wheelie bins as part of standard room cleaning activities, with the wheelie bins stored within the cleaner's facilities.
 Separate wheelie bins for general waste and recyclable materials shall be provided in convenient locations throughout tourist and commercial areas of the resort, as well as at commercial premises around the resort.
 Wheelie bins containing general waste and mixed recyclables shall be collected from around the resort by the resort operator at least twice a week or on an as needs basis to prevent overflowing.
 Wheelie bins shall be transferred to the bulk waste storage area within the facilities maintenance compound where the contents will be transferred to separate bulk skip bins for recyclable and non-recyclable wastes.
 This process is similar to that used by the former resort.

-6.2.2.2 Hazardous Waste
+22.9.2.2 Hazardous Waste

 Although likely to be generated only in small quantities through facilities maintenance activities, all hazardous wastes shall be collected separately and transferred to the facilities maintenance compound for storage in designated areas.
-Storage and handling of hazardous wastes, including batteries, waste oil, chemicals etc will be in accordance with AS1940:2004, including ensuring such wastes are contained within a roofed and bunded area able to contain the contents of stored materials in the event of a spill or leak.
-Appropriate spill kits should be kept in readily accessible locations in close proximity to areas used for the storage or handling of hazardous wastes, to enable the immediate clean-up of any spills or leaks.
+Storage and handling of hazardous wastes, including batteries, waste oil, chemicals etc will be in accordance with AS 1940-2004 The storage and handling of flammable and combustible liquids, including ensuring such wastes are contained within a roofed and bunded area able to contain the contents of stored materials in the event of a spill or leak.
+Appropriate spill kits shall be kept in readily accessible locations in close proximity to areas used for the storage or handling of hazardous wastes, to enable the immediate clean-up of any spills or leaks.
 Hazardous wastes shall be collected on an as needs basis.

-6.2.2.3 E-Waste
+22.9.2.3 E-Waste

-A dedicated electronic or e-waste bin will be provided at a central location on the Island.
+A dedicated electronic or e-waste bin will be provided at a central location on the island.
 E-waste shall be transported to recycling facilities on the mainland as required.

-6.2.2.4 Food Waste
+22.9.2.4 Food Waste